fluree/docs.flur.ee/src/content/0.15.0/docs/start/anywhere.md

 - If you see an error "missing 'server' JVM", you need to install Java Server JRE.
 See <a href="https://docs.oracle.com/en/java/" target="_blank">Oracle documentation</a> to select the appropriate platform, version (e.g., 8) and operating system.

-After you launch Fluree for the first time, you will not have any databases.
-You will need to create a database to begin.
+After you launch Fluree for the first time, you will not have any ledgers.
+You will need to create a ledger to begin.
 Creating a ledger and any other interaction with Fluree can happen either through the [API](/api/downloaded-endpoints/downloaded-examples#-new-db) or through the user interface.

 To learn about the Fluree file system, see the [File System](/guides/infrastructure/file-system) guide.